BumboBlast/godot-chess-engine/README.md

  working on this to keep me busy

-got the pieces to be the right size pieces are taken from an imprecise rect of the spritesheet got all the pieces to the correct "Squares"
+got the pieces to be the right size got all the pieces to the correct "Squares" fixed `boardRect` so it updates correctly now all pieces have correct texutres

-debugging:  all pieces are using the pawn texture
+pieces now take up entire square centered the pieces on their respective squares board sits at an imprecise (although correct) distance from the corner of the window

+debugging:

 TODO:

-    redefine how the "spaces" are calculated so that they are actually on the boardlol
+    make pieces draggable